wader/compose-hook/README.md

 Add a `compose-hook.yml` file to your git repo.

-On push `compose-hook` will look for a configuration file for each pushed branch and run pull, build for configured branches.
+On push `compose-hook` will look for the configuration file for each pushed branch and run pull, build for configured branches.

 ### Configuration